-- Give an example of how you have put across the case for an increase of resources for the medical department in the past.
+- Give an example of how you have in the past put across the case for an increase of resources for the medical department.

-- Provide examples of actual experiences to explore potential treatment/therapy, an unsatisfactory experience with an existing pharmaceutical company in clinical practice, managing experience of a treatment team composed of different functions, and experiences of achieving things at a project level (all to prove his/her solution-oriented mind-set and aptitude for working in a commercial industry).
+- Actual experiences to explore potential treatment/therapy, an unsatisfactory experience with an existing pharmaceutical company in clinical practice, managing experience of a treatment team composed of different functions, experiences of achieving things at a project level (all to prove his/her solution-oriented mindset and aptitude for working in a commercial industry).

-The demand to hire top medical talent in Asia is increasing, and the ability to screen and interview correctly has never been more critical.
-Asking the right questions is paramount.
-Our survey also discovered that there are differences of opinion internally at many pharmaceutical companies on the role that MDs should play.
-There appears to be a need for training and alignment on how best to use the services of MDs in Asia.
+The demand to hire top medical talent in Asia is increasing, and the importance to be able to screen and interview correctly has never been more critical.
+To be able to ask the right questions is paramount.
+Our survey also discovered that there are differences of opinion internally at many pharmaceutical companies on the role that medics should play.
+There appears to be a need for training and alignment on how best to use the services of medical doctors in Asia.

-Doctors are learning that a pharmaceutical company serves a customer, and, therefore, basic business courtesy is mandatory.
+Doctors are learning that a pharmaceutical company serves a customer, and therefore basic business courtesy is mandatory.
 The doctor is part of a team servicing hospitals and clinics.
 One clinical director suggested that MDs should practice listening 90% of the time and talking 10%.
-This is not to downplay the critical role that MDs have in the industry, but it underscores that businesspeople first need to understand the situation at hand before offering an opinion.
+This is not to downplay the critical role that MDs have in industry, but it underscores that business people first need to understand the situation at hand before offering an opinion.

-The pharmaceutical market in Asia is calling for businesspeople who are MDs as opposed to MDs who happen to work in the industry.
+The pharmaceutical market in Asia is calling for business people who are medical doctors as opposed to medical doctors who happen to work in industry.

 Morunda www.morunda.com should be your choice of recruiting partner in Japan and Asia Pacific.
 Why?
 Because we live and breathe the pharmaceutical industry in Asia and the Pacific—we’re specialists!